mrgloom/Face-landmarks-detection-benchmark/README.md

 # Face-landmarks-detection-benchmark
 Face landmarks(fiducial points) detection evaluation.

-Attention!
-It's comparision of specific implementations, not algorithms by itself, so if you know how to improve results let me know.

 Name| Rot. | Exp. | Lang | Doc.
 ------------------ | --- | --- | --- | ---
 [Stasm](http://www.milbo.users.sonic.net/stasm/)|no|no|C|yes